Broker Resources

 We may also share Individual’s personal information with certain of our business partners who provide us with products and services in the course of our business with the Individual.

 Personal information is only shared with business partners to the extent permitted by law, and to the extent necessary to provide the Individual with the best service pertaining to account due diligence and general account administration.
 We only share as much personal information with our business partners as they require to fulfill the purposes for which the personal information is being shared.
-In some cases, these business partners may be located outside of Canada, and therefore personal information that has been collected by us may be transferred outside of Canada.
-Under the laws of foreign jurisdictions, in certain circumstances foreign courts, government authorities, regulators, or law enforcement agencies may be entitled to access this personal information without notice.
+In some cases, these business partners may be located outside of Quebec and/or of Canada, and therefore personal information that has been collected by us may be transferred outside of Quebec and/or of Canada.
+In such case, these third parties may therefore be subject to the laws of foreign jurisdictions, in certain circumstances, foreign courts, government authorities, regulators, or law enforcement agencies may be entitled to access this personal information without notice.

-We require our business partners to protect the personal information that we share with them in a manner that is consistent with this Policy, and any other MCAN policy and/or procedure that relates to the collection, use, and disclosure of personal information that is in effect from time to time.
+We require our business partners to protect the personal information that we share with them in a manner that is consistent with this Policy, and any other MCAN policy and/or procedure that relates to the collection, use, and disclosure of personal information that is in effect from time to time, and Applicable Privacy Laws.

 We will not collect, use or disclose personal information without consent unless we are authorized or permitted by law to do so.
-The limited exceptions to the requirement to obtain consent for the collection, use, or disclosures of personal information are set out in applicable privacy legislation.
+The limited exceptions to the requirement to obtain consent for the collection, use, or disclosures of personal information are set out in Applicable Privacy Laws.

 We are committed to maintaining the accuracy of Individual’s personal information for as long as it is being used for the purposes set out in this Policy and we will take reasonable steps to ensure that your personal information is accurate.
 An Individual can play an active role in keeping us up-to- date, and we will ask Individuals to update us if any of their personal information changes.
 Prompt notification by the Individual of any changes, for example, to the Individual’s address or direct contact information, will help us provide the Individual with the best possible service.
 We will update Individuals’ personal information only if it is necessary for us to do so to fulfill the purposes for which the information was collected.

 If we do not agree to make the amendments that an Individual requests, we will notify the Individual of this in writing, and will keep a record of the requested amendments.
-The Individual may challenge our decision.
+The Individual may challenge our decision in accordance with Applicable Privacy Laws.
 We will make a record of this challenge, which will be kept on file.

 We use appropriate safeguards to secure and protect personal information that is in our custody and/or control.
 We use physical, technical, and procedural safeguards that are appropriate to the sensitivity of the personal information in question.
 We ensure that we have comprehensive security controls and other safeguards to protect against unauthorized use, alteration, duplication, destruction, disclosure, loss or theft of, or unauthorized access to Individuals’ personal information.